ndycode/oc-chatgpt-multi-auth/README.md

 - **`reasoningSummary: "auto"`** - Automatically adapts summary verbosity
 - **`textVerbosity: "medium"`** - Balanced output length

+Codex Max defaults to `reasoningEffort: "high"` when selected, while other families default to `medium`.

 These defaults match the official Codex CLI behavior and can be customized (see Configuration below).

 ## Configuration